-Any documents used for verification must be the original (not photocopies) and generally must be dated within 90 days of the date they are provided to the PHA.
+Any documents used for verification must be the original (not photocopies) and generally must be dated within 90 days of the date of the PHA request.
 The documents must not be damaged, altered or in any way illegible.

 Print-outs from Web pages are considered original documents.